chumnend/flash-cards/README.md

 # Flashcards
-A web app for creating and managing flashcards, built using Django/Python
+A web app for creating and managing flashcards, built using Django/Python.
+The idea of this project was to experiment with building a social media like application while also learning more about the Django ecosystem.

 ## Development Setup